Communication complexity of pointer chasing via the fixed-set lemma

 The input to the $k$-pointer-chasing function are two arrays $a,b\in[n]^{n}$ of pointers and the goal is to output (say) the first bit of the pointer reached after following $k$ pointers, starting at $a[0]$.
-For example, the output of $3$-pointer chasing is the first bit of $b[a[b[a[0]]]]$.
-The communication complexity of this fundamental problem and its variants has a long, rich, and developing history, starting with \cite{PaS84}, for background see \cite{KuN97,moti}.
+For example, for $i=0,1,2,3,\ldots$ the output of $i$-pointer chasing is the first bit of $a[0]$,$b[a[0]]$, $a[b[a[0]]]$, $b[a[b[a[0]]]]$, $\ldots$.
+The communication complexity of this fundamental problem and its variants has a long, rich, and developing history, starting with \cite{PaS84}, with applications ranging from data structures to bounded-depth circuits; for background see \cite{KuN97,moti}.
 Here I consider deterministic protocols with $k$ rounds and 2 players: Alice, who sees $b$ but not $a$, and Bob who sees $a$ but not $b$.
 (For randomized protocols see \cite{NiW93,DBLP:journals/cpc/Yehudayoff20,DBLP:conf/innovations/MaoYZ25}.)
-In a $0$-round protocol Alice outputs the answer with no communication.
-In a $1$-round, Alice sends a message then Bob outputs the answer, and so on.
+In a $0$-round protocol Alice computes the answer with no communication as a function of $b$.
+In a $1$-round, Alice sends a message $m$ to Bob who then computes the answer as a function of $a$ and $m$; and so on.
 Alice always goes first.

 \cite{NiW93} prove a $c(n-k\log n)$ lower bound on the communication complexity.
 They then write that getting rid of the $-k\log n$ term ``requires a more delicate argument'' which they sketch.
-The textbook \cite{RaoY2019} states an $n/16-k$ lower bound and omits the proof because it is ``too technical.''
+The textbook \cite{RaoY2019} gives a proof.